Improve The Online Content Marketing of Your Website

 A caveat: be sparing with the links.
 Don’t stuff content with links every few words or sentences.
 Make the links count by only placing them where they lead into a logical sequence of information.

 None of this is new.
-Savvy SEOs and content creators have been following these steps from the beginning.
+Savvy SEOs and online content marketing creators have been following these steps from the beginning.
 Shortcuts don’t often work for long before a search algorithm change negates their effectiveness.
 There are no fast and easy gimmicks because search engines are getting better all the time at weeding out sites using them.